Inclusive Images: The Art of Crafting Meaningful Alternative Text

 ). -

-Natural Study Desk
+Natural Study Table

 The photo only supports visually without adding new information.
-Therefore, we can use empty alternative text (
+Therefore we can use empty alternative text (

 alt=""